Culture Matters Podcast

 MOST RECENT CONVERSATION

-Phil Gerbyshak is a speaker, author, and sales trainer.
+Phil Gerbyshak - Phil is an author, speaker, sales trainer, and technology expert.
 He speaks on mastering LinkedIN, leveraging technology in sales and more.
-In this fascinating and captivating discussing, Phil and Ricardo discuss how technology impacts culture, the impact of deep fake on culture, how the Gutenberg press changed culture, how emojis are simply hieroglyphics come full circle, the weakening of symbols in society, and more.
+In this fascinating and captivating discussion, Phil and Ricardo discuss how technology impacts culture, the impact of deep fake on culture, how the Gutenberg press changed culture, how emojis are simply hieroglyphics come full circle, the weakening of symbols in society, and more.
 You will truly enjoy this episode!
 You can connect with Phil here.

 William Lee Jr. is an author, entrepreneur, and publisher.
 He is the author of Breaking the Mold, a book about a young African-American man's journey to break the mold from the streets to success.
 He and Ricardo discuss the African-American experience in America, the black family, and fatherhood, getting past color, and ways to do business with the African-American community.
 This is a heartfelt and honest conversation that everyone should hear.
 You can connect with William here.